GetSetAbhi/High-Level-System-Design/Notification_Service/README.md

 There is a **.excalidraw** file which can be imported in [Excalidraw](https://excalidraw.com/) for additional customization to the design proposed.

+## Capacity estimation

+if the system is handling 100M notifcations per day then it means 1K notifciation per second and on peak 10K notifications per second assuming load factor of 10x

+- The system is write-heavy

+	Inference

+	Optimize for high write throughput and asynchronous processing.

+- Asynchronous processing is mandatory

+	At 10K notifications/sec:

+	Synchronous delivery would block API threads

+	External providers introduce unpredictable latency

 ## Components